A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem

 \ARTICLEAUTHORS{ \AUTHOR{Lizeth Carolina Riascos-\'{A}lvarez} \AFF{Department of Mechanical and Industrial Engineering, University of Toronto, Toronto, Ontario M5S 3G8, Canada, \EMAIL{carolina.riascos@mail.utoronto.ca}} \AUTHOR{Merve Bodur} \AFF{Department of Mechanical and Industrial Engineering, University of Toronto, Toronto, Ontario M5S 3G8, Canada, \EMAIL{bodur@mie.utoronto.ca}} \AUTHOR{Dionne M. Aleman} \AFF{Department of Mechanical and Industrial Engineering, University of Toronto, Toronto, Ontario M5S 3G8, Canada} \AFF{Institute of Health Policy, Management and Evaluation, University of Toronto, Toronto, Ontario M5S 3E3, Canada} \AFF{Techna Institute at University Health Network, Toronto, Ontario M5G 1P5, Canada, \EMAIL{aleman@mie.utoronto.ca}} }

-\ABSTRACT{ Kidney paired donation programs allow patients registered with an incompatible donor to receive a suitable kidney from another donor, as long as the latter's co-registered patient, if any, also receives a kidney from a different donor.
-The kidney exchange problem (KEP) aims to find an optimal collection of kidney exchanges taking the form of cycles and chains.
-Existing exact solution methods for KEP either are designed for the case where only cyclic exchanges are considered, or can handle long chains but are scalable as long as cycles are short.
-We develop the first decomposition method that is able to deal with long cycles and long chains for large realistic instances.
-More specifically, we propose a branch-and-price framework, in which the pricing problems are solved (for the first time in packing problems in a digraph) through multi-valued decision diagrams.
-Also, we present a new upper bound on the optimal value of KEP, stronger than the one proposed in the literature, which is obtained via our master problem.
-Computational experiments show superior performance of our method over the state of the art by optimally solving almost all instances in the PrefLib library for multiple cycle and chain lengths.
+\ABSTRACT{ \textit{\textbf{Problem definition:}} Kidney paired donation programs allow patients registered with an incompatible donor to receive a suitable kidney from another donor, as long as the latter's co-registered patient, if any, also receives a kidney from a different donor.
+The kidney exchange problem (KEP) aims to find an optimal collection of kidney exchanges taking the form of cycles and chains. \textit{\textbf{Methodology/results:}} We develop the first decomposition method that is able to consider long cycles and long chains for projected large realistic instances.
+Particularly, we propose a branch-and-price framework in which the pricing problems are solved (for the first time in packing problems in a digraph) through multi-valued decision diagrams.
+We present a new upper bound on the optimal value of the KEP, obtained via our master problem.
+Computational experiments show superior performance of our method over the state of the art by optimally solving almost all instances in the PrefLib library for multiple cycle and chain lengths. \textit{\textbf{Managerial implications:}} Our algorithm also allows the prioritization of the solution composition, e.g., chains over cycles or vice versa, and we conclude, similar to previous findings, that chains benefit the overall matching efficiency and highly sensitized patients. }